Art meets Architecture

 Bradley grew up being trained by his father in a multi-generational family business of carpentry and construction.
 After training under leading British architect, Tony Fretton, he received his qualifications in architecture and engineering.
 Bradley has broad experience in bespoke residential projects, global briefs for a multinational design agency and leading civic projects for an AJ 100 practice.

-The studio has longstanding affiliations in both the art and architecture sectors.
-On the one hand we are a RIBA Chartered architecture practice, on the other we have trained at the royal college of art.
+The practice has longstanding affiliations in both the art and architecture sectors.
+On the one hand we are a RIBA Chartered architecture practice and members of The Worshipful Company of Architects, on the other we have trained at the Royal College of Art and have shown at the RA.
 A number of our affiliations and past clients can be seen below.

 Craft & Heritage